1. Executive Summary

 A direct uplink for artists to manage their business and their fanbase without intermediaries.

-- Identity Verification: To prevent "Imposter Acts," artists must verify their identity via established social channels.
+- Identity Verification: To prevent "Imposter Acts," artists must verify their identity to operate on the network.

 - Contract Ledger: Artists review and sign proposals digitally.
-These contracts are hashed and anchored to our private ledger.
+These contracts are hashed and anchored to our secure ledger.

 - 4.3 The Fan Passport (customer-web)

-The end-user experience focuses on security and discovery.
+The end-user experience focuses on security, discovery, and direct connection.

 - Cryptographic Ownership: Tickets are digital assets bound to the user's account, preventing unauthorized duplication.